chef-boneyard/chef-rfc/rfc100-resource-lifecycle.md

 This shows that if the resource was already in use, a change in behavior only comes from a major version of upgrade of either Chef or the cookbook, which allows fine-grained user control of the upgrade process from both sides.

-### Process for adding a new resource not already part of a cookbook

-Not all resources make sense to develop in a cookbook if there is a clear and direct need for it in core, such as new package or service systems.
-These can follow an accelerated path depending on the level of complexity of the resource.

-1. Identify resources for addition.
-2. Create a ticket outlining the proposed resource including the purpose, action, and properties
-3. Announce on Chef mailing list and Chef Community Slack.
-4. Resource is added to core chef with an annotation of `preview_resource true`
-5. The following April, as Chef prepares for the yearly major release, the `preview_resource` annotations will be removed.

 ### Process for deprecating resources